Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

-The South African dancer is the older sister of Strictly professional - and 2019 winner - Oti and joined the BBC judging panel in 2019, becoming an instant hit with fans.
+The South African dancer is the older sister of Strictly professional - and two-time winner - Oti.
+She joined the BBC judging panel in 2019, becoming an instant hit with fans.

 She was previously a judge on the German version of Strictly Come Dancing, called Let’s Dance.

 Motsi is a former South African Champion and German Latin Champion in 2009 and 2010.